wp-plugins/flyzoo/readme.txt

 **1) Create your account**

 3. Create your account on [Flyzoo >>](http://www.flyzoo.co/signup?s=pro&t=12&utm_source=wp-store)
-4. Enter your website address, click next and get your Flyzoo Application ID
+4. Enter your website address, click next and copy your Flyzoo Application ID
-5. Enter your Flyzoo Application ID
+5. Paste your Flyzoo Application ID and save the configuration

 **Done!**